ABOUT SURJ KC

 No one will be excluded from our work based on their race, religion, gender identity, sexual orientation, personal ethics, if they share our values.
 All have something valuable to share and receive in this work.
 A variety of interests and styles is important and encouraged.

-At the same time we realize that we cannot wait to take leadership from Black and Brown activists.
+Sometimes people of color are too busy organizing in their own communities to provide us feedback.
 We must take the initiative to dismantle racism in white communities and spaces of power whenever possible.

 Take Risks, Learn, and Keep Going